rocky-linux/documentation/docs/guides/database/database_mariadb-server.md

 NOTE: RUNNING ALL PARTS OF THIS SCRIPT IS RECOMMENDED FOR ALL MariaDB
       SERVERS IN PRODUCTION USE!
 PLEASE READ EACH STEP CAREFULLY!

-In order to log into MariaDB to secure it, we'll need the current password for the root user.
-If you've just installed MariaDB, and you haven't set the root password yet, the password will be blank, so you should just press enter here.
+In order to log into MariaDB to secure it, you will need the current password for the root user.
+If you have just installed MariaDB, and you have not set the root password yet, the password will be blank, so you should just press enter here.

 Enter current password for root (enter for none):
 ```

-Since this is a brand new installation, there is no root password set.
-So just hit enter here.
+Since this is a brand-new installation, no root password set.
+Just hit enter here.

 The next part of the dialog continues: